 - A regularly scheduled ferry service links Lyttelton with Diamond Harbour (on the harbor's southern coast).
 The uninhabited Quail Island is southwest of Lyttelton.

 - Lyttelton is the main seaport of Canterbury (Christchurch) area since 1877.
 During the 1970s, Port Lyttelton was one of the South Island's main ports upgraded for containerisation.
 Its container terminal was inaugurated in 1977.
 In the last 100 years, most of the South Island's coal cargo has been shipped from Lyttelton.
+The port also has a petroleum storage facility and large container / bulk cargo terminal.

 Christchurch cruise terminal